syncfusion-content/maui-docs/MAUI/TreeMap/getting-started.md

 {% endtabs %}

-## Step 5: Add Populate data source
+## Step 5: Populate .NET MAUI TreeMap data source

 Here are the steps to render treemap items using the .NET MAUI TreeMap control with respective data properties created in a data model class.